apace100/origins-docs/docs/entity_conditions/air.md

     Players (and most mobs) have a max value of 300 ticks, whilst dolphins have a max value of 4800 ticks.
 Axolotls, on the other hand, have a max value of 6000 ticks.

-    In other to get the value of a single bubble, you can divide the max value by 10. (`max / 10 = value`)
+    In order to get the value of a single bubble, you can divide the max value by 10. (`max / 10 = value`)

 ### Fields: